Drago241/Image2Term/README.md

 ### Randomize Everything

-Let the script decide the engine, style, and colors for you:
+Let the script decide the engine, style, and colors for you (great for discovering new looks):

 ```bash
 ./image2term.sh -i scenery.jpg --random-all --preview

 ```

----

 ## ⚙️ Options